 Slightly more practically you might think about cycling.
 The cleanest form of transport has 0 carbon emissions again, but would only take you 38 hours, plus time to eat, sleep and rest your weary legs.

 Another option could be an electric car.
-A pure electric car would be zero emitting, and you’d have room to carry a few parcels too.
+A pure electric car would emit zero tailpipe emissions, and you’d have room to carry a few parcels too.
 The new Mk2 Nissan Leaf has a 235 mile range, so you’d have to recharge at least once on your journey.
 Recharging speeds depend on the type of charger used, but if you planned your trip to include a recharging stop overnight, this could work pretty well.
+The total carbon emissions of an electric car will vary depending on your source of electricity.
+It still has a smaller carbon footprint than that from fossil fuel vehicles, and if you charge your car from a renewable energy source, such as solar or wind, then it will be zero emitting overall.

 If speed is of the essence, the train could be your best bet.
 With only 29kg of CO2, this is by far the lowest level of emissions for more traditional forms of transport for an individual.